So, you've developed your own package. Great!

 I've created a tool to help package developers to manage all the above manual process.
 You only need the gettext tools available in your path and the PHP interpreter installed.

-.
+With a great lack of creativity, I called my tool i18n.
 You can grab it from GitHub.
 You need the whole repo content, so just download it as a zip file (or git-clone it).

 Once you got it, simply call the following line: